 In September 2018, we shared that SRP, along with the Navajo Tribal Utility Authority (NTUA), and Navajo Nation leaders were celebrating the groundbreaking ceremony for an expansion of Kayenta Solar.
 The facility paves the way for future partnerships in which NTUA and SRP will work together toward the development of renewable energy projects within the Navajo Nation to support the Nation’s goal of charting their own energy future and improving the health and welfare of the residents of the Navajo Nation.

 The post below was originally published Sep.
 5, 2018.

 Through the partnership with NTUA, SRP will provide technical support in developing interconnection facilities for large-scale renewable development within the Navajo Nation, as well as provide procurement and financing expertise related to the development and ownership of such projects.

 At the height of construction, close to 284 people of whom 85% were of Navajo descent, worked on the project.
 It is expected that Kayenta II will employ a greater number of Navajo for the workforce.

-The Navajo workforce was paid $5.2 million and received over 4,700 hours of specialized training in solar utility construction for the Kayenta Solar Project.
+During the construction of Kayenta Solar, the Navajo workforce was paid $5.2 million and received over 4,700 hours of specialized training in solar utility construction.
 The construction also generated $3,017,055 in taxes paid to the Navajo Nation.
 Overall, it is estimated that $15.6 million in economic activity occurred within the surrounding communities during the construction period.
-Kayenta II is expected to produce similar economic benefits and salaries to the region.

 “Extending electricity to homes without has always been our goal as well as our challenge,” said NTUA General Manager Walter Haase.
 “Kayenta II is catalyst in that direction and will help us to improve the standard of living for many Navajo families.”